 Just about an hour from Houston, Galveston Island harbors 32 miles of beaches, so you most definitely can (and should) dip your toes in the sand.
 It also plays home to two major fun zones like Moody Gardens and Schlitterbahn Waterpark.
 When you’re done with the water, explore the charming Historic Strand District in Downtown, which boasts a mix of shops, restaurants and bars, and beautiful Victoria-era buildings (don’t miss the water taffy and an old-fashioned ice cream soda at La King’s Confectionery); Saengerfest Park, where you’ll find a lineup of fun happenings; the Post Office Street Arts & Entertainment District, which houses the The Grand 1894 Opera House; and Pier 21, where you can dive into the history of the iron-hulled 1877 Tall Ship Elissa at the Texas Seaport Museum.
 Nearby attractions also include Bishop’s Palace, Ashton Villa, and Moody Mansion.

 Even in Houston’s hottest months (we’re looking at you, August), you’ll find dedicated locals making their rounds of Memorial Park’s three-mile loop.
 Lace up and hit the track, or explore the park’s thirty miles of hiking (and biking) trails.
 But trails aren’t all this 1,466-acre park has to offer.
-There are also softball fields, sand volleyball, tennis, and croquet courts, free space for pick-up flag football and soccer games, a driving range and 18-hole Memorial Park Golf Course, swimming lanes at the Memorial Park Fitness Center, and onsite burger joint, Becks Prime.
+There are also softball fields, sand volleyball, tennis, and croquet courts, free space for pick-up flag football and soccer games, a driving range and 18-hole Memorial Park Golf Course (under redevelopment through most of 2019 and 2020), swimming lanes at the Memorial Park Fitness Center, and onsite burger joint, Becks Prime.
 And the park’s future looks even better.
 After a $70 million grant from the Kinder Foundation, the visionary park’s Master Plan will be fast-tracked, with upgrades focusing on connectivity and access, protecting and enhancing its green infrastructure, preserving natural resources, revealing Houston’s history, and improving recreational assets and amenities.